-- 1. All chapter houses should meet all local fire and health codes and standards. - 2.
-All chapters should have posted by common phones and in other locations, emergency numbers for fire, police and ambulance and should have posted evacuation routes on the back of the door of each sleeping room. - 3.
-All chapters should comply with engineering recommendations as reported by the insurance company or municipal authorities. - 4.
-The possession and/or use of weapons of any kind within the confines and premises of the chapter house is expressly forbidden.
-The term "weapon" means any object, substance or chemical designed or intended to inflict a wound, cause injury or incapacitate, including but not limited to, all firearms, pellet guns, switchblades, knives and knives with blades five or more inches in length or dangerous chemicals. - 5.
-Candles should not be used in chapter houses or individual rooms except under controlled circumstances such as formal ceremonies.
+- All chapter houses should meet all local fire and health codes and standards. - All chapters should have posted by common phones and in other locations, emergency numbers for fire, police and ambulance and should have posted evacuation routes on the back of the door of each sleeping room. - All chapters should comply with engineering recommendations as reported by the insurance company or municipal authorities. - Candles should not be used in chapter houses or individual rooms except under controlled circumstances such as formal ceremonies.